 Certain buyers might be able to look through your quirky sense of wall art or ignore any drab wallpaper but for many this can be a big turn off.
 The key to getting the right price for your home is making it appealing to as many buyers as possible – that’s why thinking neutral can be key.

-You don’t have to drain all life from your home until it looks like a show home but getting out a paintbrush on the weekend and touching up chipped paint or giving key rooms a neutral colour scheme can make a big difference.
-Also light, neutral colours can help to make your rooms feel more spacious helping to do two jobs in one!
+You don’t have to drain all life from your home until it looks like an unlived in show home, but getting out a paintbrush on the weekend and touching up chipped paint or giving key rooms a neutral colour scheme can make a big difference.
+Also light, neutral colours can help to make your rooms feel more spacious helping to do two jobs in one.

-Remember, changes are not always a necessity as many buyers may be interested in a property just like yours already.
+Remember, changes are not always a necessity as many buyers may be interested in a property like yours just as it is.
 That’s why we always advise you to talk to your local Leaders expert as they can provide an up to date property valuation and recommend the best way to present your home in order to appeal to as many buyers as possible.